awaisrauf/MOOCs/Book - DeepLearning/notes/ch5 - Machine Learning.md

   To which category in $k$ categories do an input belong.
 In other words, we want to learn a function $y=f(x)$: $f: x \in \R^n \to {1,2,..., k}$.
 The algorithm may output category or distribution over categories.

 - #### Classification with Missing Inputs
 When each part of input vector $x$ is not guaranteed to have at inference time.
-This often happens in medical diagnosis where it is either expensive or invaisve to get all the input.
+This often happens in medical diagnosis where it is either expensive or invasive to get all the input.
 Two possible ways:

 	1. learn functions for all the possible missing functions
 	2. to learn probability over all the input variables and then marginalizing it for missing variables